AdaptApplications/AdaptApplications.github.io/docs/user_console/user_management/index.md

 You can create modify and update users in adapt adapts if you have admin persissions.

-use the followin to understand more.
+use the following to understand more.